OmniWatch vs. Norton LifeLock 2026: Budget-Friendly Coverage or Premium Identity Theft Protection?

 Read OmniWatch Review

-Get Norton LifeLock
+Get LifeLock

-Read Norton LifeLock Review
+Read LifeLock Review

-Norton LifeLock and OmniWatch both have apps for Android and iOS.
+LifeLock and OmniWatch both have apps for Android and iOS.
 It makes it easier to check on your account without having to use a web-based portal.
 Our hands-on testing revealed that both providers have easy-to-use interfaces.

 Additionally, both LifeLock and OmniWatch offer lost wallet remediation.
 The service can help you replace credit cards and identity cards if your wallet is lost or stolen.
 When theft happens, identity restoration agents can help when someone steals your identity.

-Norton LifeLock offers true 24/7 customer support.
+LifeLock offers true 24/7 customer support.
 You can contact customer support via live chat or phone.
 Our live chat experience was slow, but the customer representative was helpful and answered our questions.

 Top alternatives

-Norton LifeLock and OmniWatch are two of the best identity theft protection services we've tested.
-But if you're looking to include multiple adults and children, we’d recommend Aura.
+LifeLock and OmniWatch are two of the best identity theft protection services we've tested.
+But if you're looking to include multiple adults and children, we'd recommend Aura.

 Here's a snapshot of how LifeLock and OmniWatch compare to Aura: